-Todoist is also a cross-platform app, has clean UI, dark mode, and light mode.
+Todoist is also a cross-platform app, has clean user Interface, dark mode, and light mode.
 And it is easy to create tasks in Todoist mobile app and add subtaks to it.

 You can organize your lists in different folders called Projects, and they are similar to Lists in Microsoft To-Do.

 You can add as many projects as you want, and then you can add as many tasks to these projects.

 There is Inbox, which is like ‘My Day’ in Microsoft.

 You can directly add Tasks in it or move Tasks (#1 in the image above) from another project to Inbox.

 You can set different levels of priority (#2 in the image above), which is equivalent to ‘Important’ in Microsoft To-Do.

 You can also put due dates on the tasks quickly (#3 in the image above).

-Todoist follows Natural Language Processing, meaning, You can either tap on one of the options or write today, tomorrow, or a specific day, while typing the tasks, and it will automatically schedule it.
+Todoist follows Natural Language Processing, meaning, You can either tap on one of the options or write today, tomorrow, or a specific day, while typing the tasks, and it will automatically set it.

 You can type every week, every month, and you can set it to appear on a recurring basis. (sadly the Reminder feature is not available in the free version).